sziegler11-zz/thinkstats/README.md

 # thinkstats
-Working through the book "Think Stats" by Allen Downey to boost my knowledge of statistics
+Working through the book "Think Stats" by Allen Downey to boost my knowledge of statistics.